THE STARK METHOD of

 Model 4 – hidden, lost, despairing, alienated

-Model 5 – entrenched, disempowered, stuck
+Model 5 – entrenched, disempowered, immobilized

 THE THERAPEUTIC ACTION AS –